The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

 Equivalently:

 where $\hat{H}_{q}$ means that the Hamiltonian $\hat{H}$ acts on the variable $q$.
 The von Neumann equation generalizes the Schr\"odinger equation (\ref{SE}).

-In theories with a fundamental density matrix $W$, our discussions of Boltzmannian quantum statistical mechanics in terms of $\psi$ will need to be adapted.
-Here are the key changes: \begin{itemize} \item Being in a macrostate: typically, a density matrix is a superposition of macrostates and is not entirely in any one of the macrospaces.
-However, we can make sense of situations where $W$ is very close to a macrostate $\mathscr{H}_\nu$:
+Importantly, now the ``fundamental'' quantum state can be either pure or mixed.
+Even when it is mixed, there is no underlying pure state that is more basic.
+The mixed state is completely objective.
+This perspective, called \emph{Density Matrix Realism}, is in sharp contrast to the prevalent view called \emph{Wave Function Realism}.
+In the density-matrix realist framework, we need to modify the Boltzmannian quantum statistical mechanics described in the earlier section.
+Here are the key changes: \begin{itemize} \item Microstate: at any time $t$, the microstate of the system is given by a density matrix $\hat{W}(t)$ that can be pure or mixed.
+(Macrostates are still represented by orthogonal subspaces of the energy shell.) \item Dynamics: in the unitary case, the density matrix $\hat{W}(t)$ evolves according to the von Neumann equation (\ref{VNM}). \item Being in a macrostate: typically, a density matrix is a superposition of macrostates and is not entirely in any one of the macrospaces.
+However, we can make sense of situations where $\hat{W}(t)$ is very close to a macrostate $\mathscr{H}_\nu$:

 where $I_{\nu}$ is the projection operator onto $\mathscr{H}_{\nu}$.
-This means that almost all of $W$ is in $\mathscr{H}_{\nu}$.
-In this situation, we say that $W$ is in macrostate $\mathscr{H}_{\nu}$. \item Thermal equilibrium: typically, there is a dominant macro-space $\mathscr{H}_{eq}$ that has a dimension that is almost equal to D:
+This means that almost all of $\hat{W}(t)$ is in $\mathscr{H}_{\nu}$.
+In this situation, we say that $\hat{W}(t)$ is in macrostate $\mathscr{H}_{\nu}$. \item Thermal equilibrium: typically, there is a dominant macro-space $\mathscr{H}_{eq}$ that has a dimension that is almost equal to D:

-A system with density matrix $W$ is in equilibrium if $W $ is very close to $\mathscr{H}_{eq}$ in the sense of (\ref{Wclose}): $\text{tr} (W I_{eq}) \approx 1$. \item Boltzmann entropy: the Boltzmann entropy of a quantum-mechanical system with density matrix $W$ that is very close to a macrostate $\nu$ is given by:
+A system with density matrix $\hat{W}(t)$ is in equilibrium if $\hat{W}(t)$ is very close to $\mathscr{H}_{eq}$ in the sense of (\ref{Wclose}): $\text{tr} (\hat{W}(t) I_{eq}) \approx 1$. \item Boltzmann entropy: the Boltzmann entropy of a quantum-mechanical system with density matrix $\hat{W}(t)$ that is very close to a macrostate $\nu$ is given by:

-for which $W$ is in macrostate $\mathscr{H}_\nu$ in the sense of (\ref{Wclose}). \end{itemize} Next, let us consider how to adapt the Past Hypothesis for density matrices.
-The wave-function version says that every initial wave function is entirely contained in the Past Hypothesis subspace $\mathscr{H}_{PH}$.
-Similarly, for density-matrix theories, we can propose that every initial density matrix is entirely contained in the Past Hypothesis subspace:
+for which $W$ is in macrostate $\mathscr{H}_\nu$ in the sense of (\ref{Wclose}). \end{itemize} Next, let us consider how to adapt PH in a density-matrix realist framework.
+The wave-function version of PH says that every initial wave function is entirely contained in the PH subspace $\mathscr{H}_{PH}$.
+Similarly, for density-matrix theories, we can propose that every initial density matrix is entirely contained in the PH subspace: